microsoft/playwright/docs/src/best-practices-js.md

 Use Linux when running your tests on CI as it is cheaper.
 Developers can use whatever environment when running locally but use linux on CI.

+### Lint your tests

+Linting the tests helps catching errors early.
+Use [`@typescript-eslint/no-floating-promises`](https://typescript-eslint.io/rules/no-floating-promises/) [ESLint](https://eslint.org) rule to make sure there are no missing awaits before the asynchronous calls to the Playwright API.

 #### Use parallelism and sharding

 Playwright runs tests in [parallel](./test-parallel.md) by default.
 Tests in a single file are run in order, in the same worker process.
 If you have many independent tests in a single file, you might want to run them in parallel